david-treblig/if-widget/readme.txt

 == Changelog ==

+* Added - Visibility rule - Users can register
+* Added - Support for paid Addon, which adds more visibility rules

 = 0.2 - 2 March 2019 =
 * Updated - Plugin texts
 * Updated - Compatibility with WordPress 5.1